What Does a Digital Marketer Do? Key Roles & Responsibilities

 Strategic Thinking

-Before executing any campaign, a digital marketer needs to understand the business goal, the target audience, and how all the channels work together.
-Strategy comes first — tactics follow.
+Before running any campaign, a digital marketer must know the business goal and the target audience.
+They must also know how all channels work together.
+Strategy comes first, tactics follow.

 Copywriting and Communication

 Every piece of content, ad, email, and landing page requires strong writing.
-Digital marketers need to write in a way that's clear, persuasive, and aligned with the brand's voice — while also considering how search engines will interpret the content.
+Digital marketers need to write clearly and persuasively.
+They must also match the brand’s voice.
+They should also consider how search engines read the content.

 Data Literacy